krissmoe/SHRED-turbulence-sensing/README.md

 3) Open Run turbulence sensing SHRED.ipynb and run all cells:

 4) Pre-processing:
-   - Once downloaded, load  DNS and experimental data from the folder: data\
+   - Once downloaded, load  DNS and experimental data from the folder: /data/DNS/raw or /data/exp/raw
    - Convert all data to same format, using .MAT files
-   - Calculate (or load, if pre-saved) SVD for velocity fields and save to data\DNS\SVD or data\experiments\SVD
+   - Calculate (or load, if pre-saved) SVD for velocity fields and save to /data/DNS/SVD or /data/exp/SVD

 5) SVD mode decompositon
    - Run plotter for SVD modes and turbulence spectrum

 6) Run SHRED
    - Run the main SHRED calculation program.
-Outputs (V matrix of compressed and reconstruction) is saved to folder output\SHRED
+Outputs (V matrix of compressed and reconstruction) are saved to folder /output/SHRED

 7) Post-SHRED analysis
-   - Calculate depth-dependent error metrics (NMSE, PSDE, SSIM & PSNR) and u_RMS of ground truth and reconstruction, and save outputs to \output\error
+   - Calculate depth-dependent error metrics (NMSE, PSDE, SSIM & PSNR) and u_RMS of ground truth and reconstruction, and save outputs to /output/metrics
    - Plot depth-dependend error metrics
-   - Calculate and plot instantaneous vertical u_RMS profiles and save calculations to \output\error
+   - Calculate and plot instantaneous vertical u_RMS profiles and save calculations to /output/metrics
    - Calculate and plot a chosen error metric time series
    - Calculate and plot PSD spectra for all cases (assumes 2 DNS and 2 experimental) for a chosen depth
    - Calculate, save and plot parametric analysis of rank-dependence of error metrics and PSD spectra.
-Calculations saved to \output\error.
+Calculations saved to /output/metrics.